If you know anything about Malibu cocktails, then you probably already know they’re sweet, tropical, fruity, and fun.

 (Although to be fair, you’d probably find most of these there, as well!)

-Still, these Malibu cocktails are so good that people will undoubtedly understand if you decide to make them year-round, even in the coldest locations.
+These Malibu rum cocktails are so good, you’ll want to make them year-round, even in the coldest locations.

 You’ll make it with ice, pineapple-orange juice, Malibu coconut rum, grenadine, and various fruity garnishes to make it look nice.